 Meanwhile, the crypto market crash happened as gold and silver prices gained steam, reaching their new all-time highs.

 Gold jumped to a high of $4,522, while silver soared to $78.
 Copper also jumped to an all-time high of over $12,000 per ton.
-One potential implication of this is that some crypto investors are now rotating to these metals.
+One potential implication is that some crypto investors are now rotating into these metals.

 In contrast, spot Bitcoin ETFs have shed over $804 million in the same period, while Ethereum funds shed $564 million.
-More traders have shifted to other assets like the stock market, which has continued to do well.
+More traders have shifted to other assets, such as the stock market, which has continued to perform well.

-READ MORE: Here’s Why the Dogecoin, Litecoin, Dogecoin, and HBAR ETFs Flopped
+READ MORE: Here’s Why the Dogecoin, Litecoin, and HBAR ETFs Flopped